Rome Rule: 1912–1925

-Indeed, occasional speeches by leading Nationalists designed to allay Liberal fears that "Home Rule really would be Rome Rule", were in 1911 clearly making some Catholic churchmen anxious.
-The end and the reward of Home Rule commanded the sympathy of all of us, but the question is: Are they not as likely, or more likely, to have as their reward secularism in the schools?
+Indeed, occasional speeches by leading Nationalists designed to allay Liberal fears that "Home Rule really would be Rome Rule", were in 1911 on the other hand making some Catholic churchmen anxious.
+Welcome as the reward of Home Rule would be, the question arose: Are they not more likely, to have as their reward secularism in the schools?

 The nationalist view was also indicatively divergent: Our home was a Catholic household; all the children were at Catholic schools and the Catholic university, so all the children’s friends were Catholics, and all my grandmother’s subtle match-making and her ambition’s pre-supposed Catholic dynasties.
 Home Rule means Rome Rule said the Ulster Protestant slogan.
 Not at all. ...It was "our people", neither Rome nor the Protestant ascendancy, who should rule in Ireland.
 "Our people", through an élite, sprung from it, trained for its service, ...The Jesuits were helping to train such an élite.

 The envisaged threat from both Home Rule and Rome was expressed in an angry poem by Rudyard Kipling, Ulster 1912, 4th verse:

 ’We know the war preparedOn every peaceful home,We know the hells declaredFor such as serve not Rome.

 It so happened that Pius X was Pope in 1903–1914, the period when the policies of Ulster unionism were cast.
 His general policy of church supremacy led to antagonism across Europe between secular governments and his Church.
 Unlike other Catholic churches in Europe, such as in Spain or Portugal, the Irish Church was no longer semi-autonomous but had been assigned in 1833 to the Congregation of Missions in Rome.
 As a result, the Irish Church could be governed under canon law by the relatively informal motu proprio system.
 Concern about this led to proposals for safeguards in the debates that led to the Home Rule Act 1914.